**UPDATED JANUARY 2019**

 Your child’s current symptoms, the length of time the symptoms have been present and your child’s past medical history are very important in determining how to treat your child’s ear problem.

 If your child doesn’t have severe ear pain or a fever, your doctor might ask you to wait a day or two to see if an earache goes away.
-Your child might be treated for a cough, wheezing or runny nose that is also present.
+Most ear infections are due to viruses and understanding how to prevent viral infections is important.
+Your child might be treated for coughing, wheezing or a runny nose that is also present.
+Physician visits focus may focus on more than one symptoms so please be sure to share all of the medical histories.

 If there is no improvement in 48-72 hours from when symptoms started, it is then recommended to begin antibiotics.